 - 1 Tablespoon coarse sea salt

-- In a large pot mix sugar, salt, syrup and whipping cream.
+- In a LARGE pot mix sugar, salt, corn syrup and whipping cream.

-- Clip on candy thermometer of your pan allows.
+- Clip a candy thermometer onto the pan if your pan allows.
 If not, you'll have to check the temperature regularly with your thermometer then rinse it off after each time.

-- Cook caramel mixture over medium heat (I like to cook mine at a 6.5 level on my stove) until caramel reached 243*F. Caramel should cook at a heavy simmer/low boil and will double in volume from the bubbles.
+- Cook caramel mixture over medium heat (I like to cook mine at a 7.5 level on my stove) until caramel reaches 243*F. Caramel should cook at a heavy simmer / boil and will double, if not triple, in volume from the bubbles.

 - Stir caramel mixture every few minutes to prevent from scorching the bottom of the caramel.

-- Once caramel reaches 243*F, remove from stove and pour caramel onto prepared jelly roll pan.
+- Once caramel reaches 243*F, remove from stove.

 I have made these using a 9x13 casserole dish as well.
 Your caramels will be thicker so cut them smaller.
 Line pan with non-stick foil or cooking spray as directed.